 In the past fiscal year, we have sought to grow our targets further and achieve greater improvements in the areas of ‘People, Technology and Innovation’, as well as ‘Environment, Climate and Energy’.

 The indirect financial targets and strategic objectives defined by the Sustainability Committee are subject to annual review.
-The Committee is made up of the Group Executive Board, CEOs of the business areas and heads of corporate functions.
+The Committee is made up of the Group Executive Board, CEOs of the segments and heads of corporate functions.